BigTaige/HAR-GUI/README.md

 ## Data Sample

-We list all types of training data we use in the IFF framework in `./Data` directory.
+We list all types of training data we use in the LFF framework in `./Data` directory.

 ## Citation

-If you use IFF-GUI-3B or its derivatives in your research, please cite our paper (coming soon) 🙏
+If you use LFF-GUI-3B or its derivatives in your research, please cite our paper (coming soon) 🙏